HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk3.md

 Note the LHS of the red box is drawn over the `[` (right square bracket)

-But $G_t$ (the MC update target) is the return from a full episode, meaning that we can't (yet) learn incrementally inside an episode.
+But $G_t$ (the MC update target) is the return from a full episode, meaning that we can't (yet) learn incrementally before episode completion.

 ![wk3-recursive-state-value-formula.png](wk3-recursive-state-value-formula.png)

 Above we replace $G_{t+1}$ with a recursively-defined value from $v$.

 The value of the next state is a stand-in for the value of the return until the end of the episode.
-We don't need to wait until the end of the episode, but we do need to wait until the next step.
+We don't need to wait until the end of the episode, only for the next reward and state to given by the environment.

 * The MC target is an estimate of the expected value (average of sampled return)
 * The DP target is an estimate because $v_\pi(S_{t+1})$ is not known
 * The TD target is an estimate for both reasons: a sample of the expected value of the reward, and the current estimate of $V_\pi(S_{t+1})$ rather than the true $v_\pi$.

-Like with MC, the update is a sample update, based on a single observed next state, unlike DP's update which is based on the expected value from the complete probability distribution of next states.
+Like with MC, the update is a sample update, based on a single observed next (state, reward), unlike DP's update which is based on the expected value from the complete probability distribution of all next (state, reward)s.

 MC targets generally have higher variance while TD(0) or one-step TD targets usually have lower variance.